Unlocking the Charm: Discover Historical Accommodation in Rhyl

 As you step into the old panelled hall, you'll be greeted by a fine carved oak mantlepiece of pleasing design.
 At its center, a stunning mosaic panel of colored marble, known as pietra dura, catches the eye.

-This fireplace is said to have been part of the bedstead of Katherine of Aragon, the first wife of Henry VIII, who passed away in 1536.
+This fireplace is said to have been part of the bedstead of Katherine of Aragon, the first wife of Henry VIII, who died in 1536.

 Look around, and you'll notice 14 small shields on the panelled wall, each representing different families.